github/backup-utils/README.md

 manual backup/recovery commands will be issued under and must have write access to the configured `GHE_DATA_DIR` directory.

+Note that the `GHE_NUM_SNAPSHOTS` option in `backup.config` should be tuned based on the frequency of backups.
+The ten most recent snapshots are retained by default.
+The number should be adjusted based on backup frequency and available storage.

 To schedule hourly backup snapshots with verbose informational output written to a log file and errors generating an email: